shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/api-documentation.md

 ---
 title: API Documentation
-description: In this article, explore API documentation and learn how to get started with the API with the sell-side and read-only services.
+description: In this article, explore API documentation and learn how to get started with the sell-side and read-only API services.
 ---

 # API documentation